InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/raw-data.md

 ### Handouts

-At the beginning of each debugging session we gave [printed handouts](https://github.com/InteractiveFaultLocalization/think-aloud-utils/blob/iFL2021/handouts/tasks.pdf) to the participants which contained the following information:
+At the beginning of each debugging session we gave printed handouts [HU](https://github.com/InteractiveFaultLocalization/think-aloud-utils/blob/iFL2021/handouts/tasks.pdf), [EN](https://github.com/InteractiveFaultLocalization/think-aloud-utils/blob/iFL2021/handouts/tasks_en.pdf) to the participants which contained the following information:

 + ID of the task (A, B, etc.)
 + Failing test case(s)